Violence against Serbs during the late Ottoman era: Early 20th century

 In May 1901, Albanian bands partially set Sjenica, Novi Pazar and Pristina on fire.
+Having served in the Ottoman forces during the Greco-Turkish War (1897), Albanians later used weapons they had retained—rather than surrendering them to the Turkish authorities—against the Serbs in Old Serbia.
 Albanians massacred a considerable number of Serbs in Ibarski Kolašin during the summer.
 Ibarski Kolašin (now known as North Kosovo) was a forested region made up of 40 villages, largely inhabited by Serbs, where Serbian teachers and priests were active, which had long irritated the Albanians and Ottoman government; Serbs were continuously maltreated in the region.
 Initially, the Sublime Porte did not suppress the local Albanian movements nor did it protect the Serbs.
 The Serbian government observed the developments in Kolašin, and did not remain idle.
 The Ottomans eventually intervened; the governor (vali) was dismissed, and several other anti-Serb officials and Albanian chieftains who had been especially cruel were removed from their posts.
 The 1901 events were instrumental in the 'Kolašin affair', a diplomatic conflict between Austria-Hungary, which supported the Albanians, and Serbia, which was supported by Russia.
 In the beginning of 1902, there were attacks on Serbs in the villages of Kopaonik.
 Albanians rose up due to the November 1902 reforms that would have given Christians improved rights.
 Persecution of Serbs in the Vushtrri area and failure of reforms led to the migration of Serbs to Toplica in 1903.